German Tank Museum

-The German Tank Museum (Deutsches Panzermuseum Munster (DPM)) is an armoured fighting vehicle museum in Munster, Germany, the location of the Munster Training Area camp (not to be confused with the city of Münster).
+The German Tank Museum (Deutsches Panzermuseum Munster (DPM)) is an armoured fighting vehicle museum in Munster, Germany, the location of the Munster Training Area camp.
 Its main aim is the documentation of the history of German armoured troops since 1917.

 It originated in 1983 from the instructional collection of the Panzertruppenschule, the Bundeswehr (German Army) school for training officers and NCOs of German armoured units.
 It is now a museum open to the public, jointly run by the municipality of Munster and the Lehrsammlung der Panzertruppen und Heeresaufklärungstruppe am Ausbildungszentrum Munster (teaching collections of the armoured combat troops).

 The museum site covers an area of over 9000 m2. including 7500 m2 of exhibition halls.
 In 2003 the museum opened a new building for special displays, a museum shop and a cafeteria.